Stock Analysis · Carters Inc (CRI)

 Overview

-Carter’s, Inc. (CRI) is a children’s apparel company focused on clothing for babies and young children.
-It designs and markets products under well-known brands (including Carter’s and OshKosh B’gosh) and sells them through a mix of company-operated stores, eCommerce, and wholesale partners.
+Carter’s, Inc. (CRI) is a children’s apparel company focused on clothing for babies and young kids.
+It designs, sources, and sells products under well-known brands such as Carter’s and OshKosh B’gosh.
+The company reaches customers through a mix of its own retail stores, e-commerce sites, and wholesale relationships with other retailers.

 Key Figures